alexapostolu/night/README.md

-int integer = true; // error! true is not of type int! int integer = (int) true; // This works, because it's been converted.
+int integer = true; // error! true is not of type int! int integer = (int) true; // This works, because it's been converted. bool boolean = (bool) 9; // 9 is non-zero, so the value of boolean is true.
 ```

 And umm... that's it :)